mccarthy-m-g/michaelmccarthy/content/consulting/services/index.md

 ### Your Data Story

 Your data story describes how you build and share knowledge from data.
-A good data story helps you and your audience understand and trust the implications of data, then develops data informed solutions for the problems you care about.
+A good data story helps you and your audience understand and trust the implications of your data, then develops data informed solutions for the problems you care about.

 I can help you develop data informed solutions for the problems you care about through: